 Battery (DC) operated Smoke Alarms: Provide protection even when electricity fails, provided the batteries are fresh and correctly installed.
 Units are easy to install, and do not require professional installation.
+They do not, however, provide interconnected functionality.

 AC powered Smoke Alarms: Can be interconnected so if one unit senses smoke, all units alarm.
 They do not operate if electricity fails.